Google shows the wrong meta description for my site

 If you searched for `SEARCHTERM`, Google scans all indexed pages for the exact term or phrase.
 Google uses the search term to highlight information in search results which is why the meta description is different than what you entered into the plugin.

-To see the description without search term manipulation, use the site: search operator followed immediately by the URL of your site.
+To see the meta description without search term manipulation, use the site: search operator followed immediately by the URL of your site.
 A search for all pages on example.com without search term manipulation would be site:example.com

 Google Cache is Outdated